Dick (film): Production

+Development

 Writers Andrew Fleming and Sheryl Longin attempted to write several different scripts with teenage girls as protagonists.
 The idea of using the Watergate scandal came from a real-life experience Longin had with Nixon when her family stayed at the same hotel as Nixon.
 As a child, she and a friend pelted Nixon with ice cubes, causing a minor disturbance.
 Fleming said that he was surprised at the attempts to rehabilitate Nixon's image, and Longin cited the Watergate scandal as a defining political moment for their generation.
 She said she channeled the resulting anger and cynicism into the script.
 Several people told the duo that various gags went too far.
 Fleming, who believed Nixon got off easily, said they fought to keep everything.

-They approached Ben Bradlee and John Dean to play themselves, but both declined.
+Casting

+Fleming and Longin approached Ben Bradlee and John Dean to play themselves, but both declined.
+Fleming cast Dunst based on her performance in Interview with the Vampire (1994).
+Fleming recalled of pairing Dunst and Michelle Williams: "Michelle and Kirsten did a little session together, and they were just hilarious and adorable and good.
+It took a long time to get the script sold and together, and then [the film itself] came together very, very quickly because Michelle had to go back to Dawson’s Creek."

+Filming

+Principal photography of Dick took place in the summer of 1998 in the Toronto area, with some additional photography occurring in Washington, D.C.

 Release

 Sony's marketing research indicated teenage girls were the film's biggest demographic, so promotional material focused on Dunst and Williams instead of the political aspects.
-Dick was released in the US on August 4, 1999.
-It grossed $2.2 million in its opening weekend, opening at No. 12 in 1522 theaters.
-It went on to gross $6.3 million in the US.
+Dick was released in the United States on August 4, 1999.